maedat/GFF2MSS/README.md

 MSS (Mass Submission System) on DDBJ requires uniq annotation format file for data submission.
 I here made a python script converting the standard gff3 gene model file to the MSS annotation.
 This script makes an MSS file from a gff3 file for gene modeling, a tsv file for annotation file, and a fasta file containing genomic sequence.
 We recommend pre-processing your gff3 data via [GFF3sort.pl](https://github.com/billzt/gff3sort), before your conversion.
 After the making of MSS file, you should fill "COMMON" entries (SUBMITTER, REFERENCE, etc.) before the submission for DDBJ.
 This software is a non-official converter for MSS.
 We do not guarantee that DDBJ accepts the generated files.

+## v.4.1
+Several new features have been added.
+Thanks to @kfuku52.
+Details will be added to the readme later.

 ## v.4.0